Ligophorus/RLogo-T-Shirt/README.md

 This script was used to promote identity and motivation of students attending an R course at the University of Valencia.

+The R logo image required (Rlogo.png) can be downloaded from https://www.r-project.org/logo/

-It requires library EBImage from Bioconductor.
+The script also requires library EBImage from Bioconductor.
-To install EBImage, install the latest release of R and enter the commands
+To install EBImage, update to the latest release and enter the commands
 ```
 install.packages("BiocManager")
 BiocManager::install("EBImage")